w3c/web-advertising/success-criteria.md

 #### Interests of Publishers

--   Ad-funded business model to provide free access to all:
+-   The capacity to run an ad-funded business that returns a profit significant enough to provide free access at scale and continue operation:

     -   Same as marketers' interests that maximize the value of advertising inventory